Context

 A day in the field, testimony of Alima Kollo a Burkina Faso MS Lady

-Myriad Canada’s role is to carry out charitable activities across the globe in accordance with its charitable purposes.
+Myriad Canada’s role is to carry out charitable projects across the globe in accordance with its charitable purposes.
 We control and monitor the use of funds and the progress of charitable activities to ensure that donations made to Myriad Canada have the greatest impact in accordance with donors’ expressed wishes.
 As a member of the Myriad Alliance with offices in Canada, the US, Europe, Asia and Australia, Myriad Canada has a vast international network and extensive practical expertise.

 How to support this project?

 By credit card: At the top right of this page, indicate the amount you wish to donate, and make the donation online by credit card.
 You will receive a receipt for tax purposes by e-mail just a few minutes after making the donation.
-Simple and fast!
+It is simple and quick!

 All donations are eligible for a tax receipt in Canada.